 Board games can be a lot of things.
 Some provide light relief on a quiet night in, some act as your gateway to the wider tabletop hobby, while others are such cumbersome epics they’ll have you thumbing through their rulebooks every five minutes.
 But in every case, they’re outright entertaining.
 There are some astonishingly fun board games just waiting to be picked for your next merry game night.

-These are the fun board games you should play:
+These are the most fun board games in 2023:

 - Love Letter

 What’s more fun than spinning an epic yarn to entertain and trick your friends?
 Dixit is a storytelling game full of wondrous artwork and tense second-guessing.
 Simple to learn, and even simpler to play, you can get stuck into its world of abstract narratives and silly storytelling in no time.
 A great pick for those new to board games, or after a family game.

 Each player takes turns to become the ‘storyteller’.
 When you’re up, it’s your job to say a sentence, speak a word, or make a sound that describes one of the wonderfully illustrated cards in your hand.
 That card is pooled together with a bunch of others, and the other players must try to guess which was your original pick.
 The more players that guess correctly, the more points you’ll score.
 But should you make your description too obvious, you’ll get zilch.

 Thinking of a sentence that accurately describes your card without giving the game away is trickier than it might seem, and ripe for hilarious misdirects.
 Combined with Dixit’s gorgeously abstract card art, this is one fun board game that’s massively replayable.